Madhavan-dev18/Emotion-Aware-AI-Chat-Bot/README.md

 <tr>
 <td width="50%" valign="top">

-### 👁️ The Omni-Sensor
+### 👁️ Facial Emotion Scanner
-Real-time facial micro-expression detection powered by `face-api.js` (SSD MobileNet V1), running locally in-browser via WebGL.
-Throttled to VGA resolution for optimal VRAM efficiency without sacrificing detection accuracy.
+Real-time facial expression detection powered by `@vladmandic/face-api` (SSD MobileNet V1), running locally in-browser.
+Capped at 640×480 to avoid VRAM overflow, with built-in lighting and face-distance diagnostics and a rolling confidence buffer for smoothing.

 </td>
 <td width="50%" valign="top">

 ### 🧬 Fused Context Pipeline
-Emotional telemetry and text input are merged into a single contextual payload — giving the AI core a multi-dimensional view of user state, not just literal words.
+Text emotion analysis and live visual emotion are merged into a single payload per message — giving the AI core both *what* you said and *how you looked* while saying it.

 </td>
 </tr>